microsoft/pai/docs/zh_CN/pai-management/doc/single-box.md

 If you wanna customize the configuration, you could firstly follow the Option A to generate a rough cluster configuration.
 And then you can follow Option B to customize your configuration according to your requirements.

-If you are very familiar with OpenPAI, you could directly write your configuraiton based on the Option B.
+If you are very familiar with OpenPAI, you could directly write your configuration based on the Option B.

 * * *